includesid/stegan_repo/README.md

 the secret data is then extracted at its destination.
 In image steganography, the non secret file can be any jpeg or png image file.  `

 `Overall, in this project there is two app, one is encrypt.py app and another is decrypt.py app.
 Encrypt.py App will encrypt the code into the image and decrypt.py App will decrypt the encrypted image file for fetching the encrypted message.
-You can use these two app by running the normal python command -` **python  filename.py**.
+You can use these two app by running the normal python command in terminal -` **python  filename.py**.